 The .22in.RF No.6 rifle enjoyed a similar, but rather more restricted, test in civilian hands when, at the main open meetings of the S.M.R.C. in the Summer of 1946 Brigadier Barlow supervised the issue of a few of these rifles for use in two major S.M.R.C. competitions.
 These events were the 'Scottish' in Edinburgh and the 'British National' at Ham and Petersham.
 The report in the Autumn Rifleman ( Journal of the S.M.R.C.) reads:

 "Brigadier Barlow ( J.A.
 Barlow Jnr.; author of 'The Elements of Rifle Shooting' Editions 1932 - 1941: Ed.) authorised the loan of the War Office new prototype rifles, known as the No.6.
 These were used only for competitions at 100 yards range.
 At Edinburgh the best single shoot was a 99 by D. Harkness, whilst at Ham a more serious single entry triple 100 yards shoot was staged with a £20 prize list.
 This resulted in a top score of 294 being duplicated by Messrs.
 M. Bergson of Bradford and D. McGillivray of Glasgow to divide the first and second prizes.
 Following these there were two scores of 293, two scores of 292, and five scores of 291 to take prizes.
-The rifle was generally admired and the criticism was constructive The main question was how soon can we hope for production".
+The rifle was generally admired and the criticism was constructive The main question then asked was "how soon can we hope for production?"

 The journal "The Rifleman" is today still the prime means of dissemination of all matters relating to the latter day National Small-bore Rifle Association.